Spagnuolo01233/Forest_Background_Video/README.md

 # Description.

 This project is a showcase of a web page using a full-screen background video to create an immersive and visually striking user experience.
 The site also features a centered header and a description section with text overlaying the video.
+It is designed for educational purposes, showcasing the integration of video in web design and responsive styling techniques.

 # Features.
 - Full-screen background video covering the entire browser window.